April 20, 2016

 50 Architecture and Design Books to Read This Spring

-Our essential guide will keep you busy well into the summer months.
+Our essential guide of architecture and design books will keep you busy well into the summer months.

 Photo by Nicholas Calcott/All book covers courtesy the publishers

 Perhaps your spring cleaning has cleared space on your shelves for new books, or the improvement in weather has inspired you to seek out fresh inspiration.
 Whatever the reason, if you’re looking for a reading list for the spring and beyond, here’s our essential guide spanning all scales of architecture and design, plus some titles to keep younger readers engaged well into the summer.

 Modern Forms: A Subjective Atlas of 20th-Century Architecture

 Prestel, 224 pp., $49.95